Grim-/OSRS_Resources/README.md

 # OSRS_Resources

 A selection of resources I have either parsed or found relating to OSRS Fan site development.

 I will be uploading the code used to parse the information at a later time so others can update at any time.

+There are a few data sets as they were parsed from different locations with different formats, OSRS_ITEM_STATS_MERGED_WITH_GE_DATA is the result of merging/pruning and combining each array.

 OSRS_GE_ITEM_DETAILS:

 Contains all items parsed from OSRS GE Catalogue in seperate aplhabetical files and all in one (all_in_one.json) the price data won't be very useful but I wanted to offer it exactly as I parsed it.

 	{